What is Ad Targeting?

 - eMarketer: Digital Ad Targeting Report

-An ad network is a company that aggregates available ad space from publishers and matches it with advertisers looking to reach specific audiences — acting as a middleman between supply and demand in digital advertising.
+An ad network is a company that aggregates available ad space from publishers and matches it with advertisers looking to reach specific audiences.
+Acting.